A Meeting of Two Oceans: Dialogue on Sufism and Buddhism

 College Park, Maryland, USA, May 2013

-Slightly edited by Matthew Linden and Alexander Berzin
+Slightly edited by Alexander Berzin

 Wallace Loh (President of the University of Maryland): Good afternoon, I am Wallace Loh, President of the University of Maryland.
 I wish to welcome all of you, our honored guests, ladies and gentlemen, to this most extraordinary of days.
 Like the religions of earth, the ocean is a source of life that buoys the spirit; when torn by wind and tide the ocean resembles religious passions.
 Today we offer a gentle meeting of two oceans, Buddhism and Sufism.
 This is a rare promising opportunity and we are deeply grateful to all of our guests.
 Today His Holiness the Fourteenth Dalai Lama has deeply moved our campus.
 He is sharing his presence, a radiance of simplicity, kindness and good humor, and we are most grateful to him.